rkilchmn/frontac24/README.md

 BF allows G/L search on Quick Entries.

-## BUGFIX: 0004468: Cannot modify a funds transfer twice
-Editing a funds transfer twice results in the message:

-    The entered reference is already in use.

 ## BUGFIX: 0004475: Editing GJ transaction with no counterparty displays incorrect edit table

 ## FEATURE: Add legal terms to payment terms